• Skip to primary navigation

 Now for the fun part – plan out your coffee sleeve embellishments!

 Since mine are holiday gifts, I made them holiday themed with candy canes, presents, Christmas trees, and more!
-I used a mix of premade felt stickers and hand-cut felt for my designs.
+I used a mix of premade felt stickers and hand-cut craft felt for my designs.

 No-sew coffee sleeves are a wonderful gift for anyone on your list!
 This easy tutorial will help you make them in no time.